philharper/buildmonitor/README.md

 - requests
 - pymongo

-You will also need a properties file named application.properties in the root with the Jenkins, Sonar and Mongo properties in them as described below.
+You will also need a properties file named application.properties in the root with the Jenkins, Sonar and DB properties in them as described below.
+Only place connection properties for one database so that the application is able to determine what type of datasource to use.

     [JENKINS]
     url=